oroinc/documentation/commerce/admin_guide/op_structure/db_search/advanced_search.rst

 Operators
 ---------

-Different field types support different operators in ``where`` block.
+Different field types support different operators in the ``where`` block.

 For String Fields
 ~~~~~~~~~~~~~~~~~